 Endangered Species Act (ESA): In December 2020, the U.S. Fish and Wildlife Service (USFWS) announced that while monarch butterflies warrant protection under the ESA, they were precluded by higher-priority listings.
 This status is referred to as “warranted but precluded,” meaning monarchs are a candidate for protection but not officially listed.
 The monarch’s listing status is scheduled to be reviewed by the end of 2024.

-Conservation Efforts: Regardless of its ESA listing status, the U.S. government, non-profits, private businesses, organizations, and individuals continue contributing to monarch conservation through proactive voluntary habitat restoration initiatives, scientific research, and public awareness campaigns.
+Conservation Efforts: Regardless of its ESA listing status, the U.S. government, non-profits, private businesses, organizations, and individuals continue contributing to monarch conservation through proactive voluntary habitat conservation initiatives, scientific research, and public awareness campaigns.

 Status in Canada: Endangered